Muzamil-Tariq-resolver/Generalized-Probaility-Preserving-Transformer/README.md

 ### Split Strategy

-The split is performed at the **trajectory level**, rather than at individual time steps.
+The split is performed at the trajectory level, rather than at individual time steps.
 Therefore, all temporal samples belonging to a given trajectory remain exclusively in either the training or testing subset.

 This prevents temporal information leakage and provides a stricter evaluation of generalization to previously unseen quantum trajectories.